JestemSikora/JestemSikora/README.md

 - 🔭 I’m currently working on: **"My-...." that's my personal tools, that I used in my ML journey.
 It has important notes, my implementation and implementation from libraries.
 If you want handy comprehention of ML algorithms, feel free to use it! - (It's not 100% ready)**

-- ⚡ Fun fact: Also, my intrests are philosophy (my favourite is theology), going to the gym, politcs and sometimes, sketching portraits
+- ⚡ Fun fact: Also, my intrests are philosophy (my favourite is theology), going to the gym, politcs and sometimes sketching portraits

-- 🚨 I may seem introverted but in reality I am very open to people :p
+- 🚨 Becaouse of my hobbies, I may seem introverted but in reality I am very open to people :p

 <p align="left">
 </p>